How cancer of the voicebox (larynx) is diagnosed

-Usually you begin by seeing your GP, who will ask about your symptoms, examine you and may arrange for some tests or x-rays.
+Usually you begin by seeing your GP, who will ask about your symptoms and examine you.
+They may arrange for you to have some tests or x-rays.

-At the hospital, the specialist will ask about your current symptoms, medical history and whether you are taking any medicines.
+The specialist will ask about your current symptoms, medical history and whether you are taking any medicines.
 They will also feel for any lumps in your neck.
-These can be caused by enlarged lymph nodes.
+These can be caused by swollen lymph nodes.

-In order to examine your throat, the doctor will pass a very thin, flexible tube with a light at the end, called a nasendoscope, into your nose to get a better view of the back of your mouth and throat.
+You’ll have this test in the outpatients clinic.
+The doctor passes a very thin, flexible tube called a nasendoscope into your nose and down into your throat.
+This has a light at the end to help the doctor get a better view of the back of your mouth and throat.

 You might find this a bit uncomfortable, but it only takes a few minutes.
 Before the procedure, you may be given an anaesthetic lozenge to suck, or the doctor may spray your throat with an anesthetic to numb it.

 You shouldn’t eat or drink anything for about an hour after the test, or until the numbness wears off.
 This is because there’s a risk that food and drink may go down the wrong way into your lungs when you swallow.
 You could also burn your mouth or throat with hot drinks or food.

 You will have this done if the doctor sees anything unusual in your throat, or can’t see the larynx clearly with the nasendoscope.

 You’ll have a general anaesthetic for this test so that the doctor can examine all of your larynx using a laryngoscope.
 This is a thin, metal tube with a light on the end (endoscope), which the doctor passes down your throat.
 They can pass a camera down the tube or attach a microscope and examine the larynx very closely.